ReactJS and React Native

 With the help of code re-utilization, you can save a lot of time and money.
 While working with React Native the debugging tool makes the process of bug fixing simple and easy.
 You can utilize the benefits of all the progressions in the Java language and its environment while using React JS.

-React native: By extracting some code snippets from native APIs react native improves the performance of the application considerably.
+React native: By extracting some code snippets from native APIs react-native improves the performance of the application considerably.
 Using the common logic, you can build one application for both iOS and Android easily and effortlessly in React Native.
 React Native module-based configuration allows the developers to create apps in a responsive way than hybrid frameworks.

 React.js Increases SEO of the app Whereas React Native concentrates on UI.
 React.js has been built to improve SEO performance.
 It makes use of the Node to render on the server of the user.
 React pointedly decreases page load time offering rapid rendering speed.
 It can alter its performance as per the browser requirements.

 Conversely, as React Native is intended for SEO optimization, it is designed entirely for building good quality mobile UI.
 The consequential UI is exceptionally receptive.
-This suggests the application will have quicker load times than a standard hybrid application and offers good user experience.
+This suggests the application will have quicker load times than a standard hybrid application and offers a good user experience.

 The learning curve for React JS and React native